Finished the Vermeil in Gold anime and now you’re wondering where to pick up the

 What is the Status of Vermeil in Gold Season 2 and Its Manga Chapters?

-There is no official confirmation for a Vermeil in Gold Season 2 as of February 2026.
-Any information you may find online regarding a second season’s release date, episode count, or specific manga chapter coverage is currently unverified fan speculation.
-The production committee, studio Staple Entertainment, and the publisher have not released any official news about a sequel.
+There is no official confirmation for a Vermeil in Gold Season 2 as of April 2026.
+Any information you may find online regarding a second season’s release date, episode count, or specific

 You may have seen discussions about a potential Season 2 covering up to Chapter 86, 99, or even 101.
 It is important to understand that these numbers are based on fan predictions and theories, not official announcements.
 Fans often speculate on adaptation pacing, but these guesses should not be treated as fact.